pyglet provides multiple types of keyboard input abstraction:

 The best way to use these keys is to record what the user presses after a prompt, and then check for that same key symbol.
 Many commercial games have similar functionality in allowing players to set up their own key bindings.

-current keyboard state.
-This can be pushed onto the event handler stack of
+stores the current keyboard state.
+Instances can be pushed onto the event

-any window and subsequently queried as a dict:
+handler stack of any window and subsequently queried using key code constants

-- Key repeat is applied to keys held down according to the user’s operating system preferences.
+Key repeat for held keys is automatically applied to text input according to the user’s operating system preferences.